 DHA holds a 50% interest in The Sanctuary development (formerly referred to as Wattle Grove Development) near Moorebank in Sydney.
 The principal activity of the joint venture entity is to develop housing sites for Defence and private sector housing.
 The development activities of the joint venture ceased in December 2003.
 DHA's interest in the joint venture has been assessed as a jointly controlled asset.
-Accordingly, DHA's share of assets employed in the joint venture, the share of liabilities incurred in relation to the joint venture and the share of any expenses incurred in relation to the joint venture and the share of any expenses incurred in relation to the joint venture and the share of asset.
+Accordingly, DHA's share of assets employed in the joint venture, the share of liabilities incurred in relation to the joint venture and the share of any expenses incurred in relation to the joint venture are disclosed in the respective classification categories.